Syedaaneesa/Auto-Rehab/README.md

 ## 🚀 Deployment & Maintenance

 The site was deployed on a **secure WordPress hosting environment**, with:

-- Regular backups configured
+Routine backup system configured for data safety

-- Plugin and theme updates managed
+Continuous plugin and theme maintenance ensured

-- Security hardening measures applied
+Comprehensive security hardening and protection applied

 ---